sbonaretti/pyKNEEr/README.md

 - Added relative and absolute imports within pyKNEEr package for easier debug, code extension, and testing
 - Changed all variable names to python convention (e.g. from ``fileName`` to ``file_name``)
 - Improved dependences print outs in notebooks (added pyKNEEr, watermark itself, and date)
 - Added demo_v2 to Zenodo (minor changes, listed in Zenodo)
+- Added page `Development` in the website

 *v 0.0.3*:
 - Reduced mask file size